Skip to Main Content

 (By the way, ADC stands for Administrative Code; it's Westlaw's way of referring to a Code of Regulations.)

-screenshot - Westlaw Table of Contents - Refs & Annos
+Screenshot - Westlaw Table of Contents - Refs & Annos

 After clicking on SC ADC Ch.
 44, Refs & Annos, you will be able to click on Context & Analysis and see a link labeled Authority that takes you to the statute in the Code of Laws that provides rulemaking authority for all the regulations in Chapter 44, including R. 44-80.